emmanuelquinton/movie-rental-java/documentation/process.md

 * refactorize dataTemp
 * Add method to display
   * extract ligne 69 into private method
+* Create value objects
+  * update used jdk; move to 17
+  * create value object for amount, frequente renter points and result

 ### Extract loop in method